 Yeah get her out of there!
 Come back when you’ve spent your life on Wall Street greasing the wheels for Important Billionaires, Carol!

 The NYT explains what is actually happening, or not happening:

-But with the appointment of William M. Daley as chief of staff, that prospect [of Browner keeping a high profile job] appeared to evaporate and Ms. Browner was left with the choice of remaining in a relatively low-visibility job or returning to the private sector.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+But with the appointment of William M. Daley as chief of staff, that prospect [of Browner keeping a high profile job] appeared to evaporate and Ms. Browner was left with the choice of remaining in a relatively low-visibility job or returning to the private sector.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Ms. Browner is known as a savvy navigator of the bureaucracy and a strong voice for environmental protection in a White House that was focused more on health care and the economy.
 Her departure leaves the administration’s other major environmental and energy policy makers without a strong advocate at the White House.